Alin2299/Alin2299/README.md

 I am also passionate about solving problems and contributing to knowledge and research, and overall having a positive impact on the world.

 Some of my (academic) interests include:
-- Political Science
+- Political Science and Public Policy
 - Cybersecurity
-- Artificial Intelligence and Machine Learning
+- Artificial Intelligence/Machine Learning and Data Analysis
-- Software Development and Game Development
+- Software Development/Engineering
 - Bioinformatics

 ## 🌱 I’m currently learning/experimenting with ...